GinaDepalma/www.ginadepalmaphotos.com/This is the definitive version of the instruction prompt.md

 *   **Check:** Does `_state_for_cleanup/_unreachable_files.txt` exist AND does `_state_for_cleanup/_quarantine_complete.flag` NOT exist?
 *   **If YES:**
     1. Announce: "State 4: Moving unreachable files to the _safe_to_remove directory."
-    2. Create the quarantine directory if it doesn't exist.
+    2. Create the quarantine directory.
         ```bash
         mkdir -p _safe_to_remove
         ```
-    3. Copy the unreachable files to the quarantine directory, preserving structure, then remove the originals.
+    3. Copy the unreachable files to the quarantine directory, preserving their directory structure.
+Then, remove the originals.
         ```bash
         xargs -a _state_for_cleanup/_unreachable_files.txt cp --parents -t _safe_to_remove
         xargs -a _state_for_cleanup/_unreachable_files.txt rm -f